Weston A. Price: Controversy

-Stephen Barrett, writing on the Quackwatch website, dismissed holistic dentistry and much of Price's research, alleging that "Price made a whirlwind tour of primitive areas, examined the natives superficially, and jumped to simplistic conclusions.
+Stephen Barrett, writing on the Quackwatch website, dismissed holistic dentistry and much of Price's research, writing "Price made a whirlwind tour of primitive areas, examined the natives superficially, and jumped to simplistic conclusions.
 While extolling their health, he ignored their short life expectancy and high rates of infant mortality, endemic diseases, and malnutrition.
 While praising their diets for not producing cavities, he ignored the fact that malnourished people don't usually get many cavities."
 Barrett asserted that dental problems experienced by native peoples resulted from "abuse" of sweet, fatty, and salty food; exposure to new germs; inactivity; and alcoholism, and described Price's studies on bacterial leakage from root canals as "poorly designed".
 The Foundation has written a rebuttal to Barrett's claims.
 William T. Jarvis' article "The Myth of the Healthy Savage" states that his work on primitive diets is still widely sourced by dentists who emphasize nutrition, but argues that it had shortcomings that Price overlooked due to a steadfast ideologically motivated adherence to the notion that the modern diet led to physical degeneration.